Asutosh11/DocumentReader/README.md

   ....
   implementation 'com.github.Asutosh11:DocumentReader:0.12'

-  // use this only if you get a multidex exception implementation "androidx.multidex:multidex:2.0.1"
+  // NOTE: use this only if you get a multidex exception implementation "androidx.multidex:multidex:2.0.1"
 }
 ```

 ```
-// use this only if you get an error like - More than one file was found with OS independent path packagingOptions {
+// NOTE: use this only if you get an error like - More than one file was found with OS independent path packagingOptions {
    exclude 'META-INF/DEPENDENCIES'
    exclude 'META-INF/INDEX.LIST'